pkesist/buildpal/Documentation/index.rst

 Motivation
 ==========

-*DistriBuild* is a tool for speeding up large C/C++ project builds.
+*BuildPal* is a tool for speeding up large C/C++ project builds.
 Inspired by the `distcc <https://code.google.com/p/distcc/>`_ project, it works by distributing parts of build process to other machines on the network.
-However, unlike *distcc*, DistriBuild's primary target platform is Windows/Visual C++.
+However, unlike *distcc*, BuildPal's primary target platform is Windows/Visual C++.

 Supported platforms and compilers